 Beulah’s Death Won’t Be in Vain—We’re Going to End Animal Acts

 Wild-animal shows are on their way out—circuses are shutting down or dropping their animal acts, and hundreds of venues and dozens of communities are banning them.
 Yet some fairs still support the exploitation of living, feeling beings for mere minutes of human entertainment.
-With your help, though, we can end this senseless cruelty:
+It’s not too late to help Beulah’s only surviving companion, Minnie, who has been all alone since Beulah’s death: